1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     1. To keep it somewhere safe is important.

-    *It’s important to keep it somewhere safe.*
+    *It's important to keep it somewhere safe.*

     2. The journey to Brighton from London takes only one hour by train.